Select Page

 Louisiana Blues

-In fact, you’d could argue that one of Muddy’s biggest contributions to the blues was as a bandleader.
+In fact, you could argue that one of Muddy’s biggest contributions to the blues was as a bandleader.
 The instrumentation he developed in the late 40’s and early 50’s was entirely new to the blues.
-The combination of harmonica, piano, two guitars, and bass and drums was not typical of much of the blues that came before.
+The combination of harmonica, piano, two guitars, and bass and drums was not typical of much of the blues that had some before.
 That electrified combination would become the standard for many blues bands, and rock and roll bands for that matter, for many years to come.

 And of course many of the players that came through his band went on to become blues stars themselves including Little Walter, Otis Spann, James Cotton, Buddy Guy, Junior Wells and others.